Skip to content

 Middleware

-Middleware is an object with onRequest() and onResponse() callbacks that can observe and modify requests and responses.
+Middleware is an object with onRequest(), onResponse() and onError() callbacks that can observe and modify requests, responses and errors.

 ts